 In the early 1990's, the Cathedral purchased an adjacent junkyard and converted the lot into a child-friendly garden.
 As a reminder of the effect of the bombing on our community, the children of St. Paul's planted a Weeping Willow in the Cathedral Garden in memory of the children who were killed in the Murrah Building.

-Eventually, St. Paul's purchased an old auto body shop adjacent to the Garden and built the Dean Back Administrative Building, which is also the home of the Guild of St. George.
+Eventually, St. Paul's purchased an old auto body shop adjacent to the Garden and built the Dean Back Administrative Building.
 A million dollar Garden renovation and Columbarium construction project was completed in the spring of 2011.

 As it is, St. Paul’s abides as a sacred place on Earth and as a gateway to Heaven.